Equilibrium Investment with Random Risk Aversion: (Non-)uniqueness, Optimality, and Comparative Statics: Problem Formulation

 For any $\bar{\pi} = (\sigma^\top)^{-1} a \in \Pi_{d}$, we introduce the following notations for ease of analysis:

 Because the strategy is deterministic, the conditional distribution of the relative wealth $W^{t,w,\barpi}_T/w$ depends only on the deterministic quantities $v_{a}(t)$ and $y_{a}(t)$ and we have

-The following theorem shows that $\pi\equiv \mathbf{0}$ is an equilibrium if $\tilde{\mE}[\boldsymbol{R}]=\infty$.
-(This result is natural: if the random risk aversion is very large, then the investor puts no money into the risky asset.
-However, in Theorem \ref{theorem3.3}(2) we will see that $\pi\equiv \mathbf{0}$ is not necessarily the unique equilibrium.)
+The following theorem shows that $\barpi\equiv \mathbf{0}$ is an equilibrium if $\tilde{\mE}[\boldsymbol{R}]=\infty$.
+(This result is natural: if the RRA is very large, then the investor puts no money into the risky asset.
+However, in Theorem \ref{theorem3.3}(2) we will see that $\barpi\equiv \mathbf{0}$ is not necessarily the unique equilibrium.)